negice/FGPguidelines/Guidelines/docs/charting/pie/chart_pie.md

 A pie chart is a circular chart divided into sections.
 Each section is proportional to the quantity it represents.
 A pie chart contains a single series of data points.
 The pie charts are used to show part-to-whole relationships or for data composition.

 Pie charts are not intended for comparing individual sections with each other or representing exact values ( it is recommended that a serial chart should be used instead).
-Pie charts are also not meant to show more than seven or eight data points.
+Pie charts are also not meant to show more than five to eight data points.

 **Doughnut plot**